The Age of Consent (album): "Smalltown Boy"

-The band's debut single was released in June 1984, peaking at number 3 in the UK singles chart in June, and reaching number one in Belgium, Italy, and the Netherlands.
+The band's debut single was released on 25 May 1984, peaking at number 3 in the UK Singles Chart in June, and reaching number one in Belgium, Italy, and the Netherlands.
 It is a poetically poignant, soul searching composition addressing homophobia, loneliness and family misunderstanding.
 It has been described as perfectly encapsulating "the experience of being young and gay in the '80s".

 It was accompanied by a video of Jimmy Somerville with fellow band member friends Larry Steinbachek and Steve Bronski, who, while cruising at a public swimming pool and changing room, are attacked and beaten up by a gang of homophobes.
 Somerville is returned to his family by the police; he leaves home alone and has a reunion with friends Steinbachek and Bronski, travelling to a new life on a train.

 The band had the telephone number of the London Gay Switchboard (telephone support and information for gays and lesbians in central London) etched into the inner groove of the 12" vinyl version.

 Additional congas were played by John Folarin.
 Sleeve cover art was by Gill Whisson.